 Keep in mind that ISEE test registration—which includes choosing ISEE test dates, locations, and paying for the exam—must be done by a legal adult.

 Now, without further ado, let's talk about the ISEE exam!

-Prometric test sites were closed through May 31st, 2020 due to the COVID-19 epidemic.
+Many Prometric test sites were closed throughout 2020 due to the COVID-19 epidemic.
 They have since opened up, but there may be further test site cancellations depending on where you're scheduled to take your test.
 You can check the testing site status list to see if your location is affected.

 For more information about the cancelled tests and what that means for you, please visit Prometric's COVID-19 response page.